 Meals offered depend on the hours your Little Heart attends and if you have opted to pay for meals.
 You are welcome to pack your own snacks and meals that meet healthy eating guidance, if preferred.

 Sleep is such a vital part of each Little Heart’s day, supporting their wellbeing, development, and overall happiness.
-Wherever possible, your child’s familiar sleep routine will be followed, helping them to feel safe, settled, and secure.

 During the winter months, or on days that are particularly cold or wet, sleep will be offered indoors in our cosy living room.
 This space is thoughtfully prepared for rest, with softly dimmed lighting, calming music, and snug, comfortable floor beds to create a peaceful and nurturing atmosphere.